neondatabase/neon/test_runner/README.md

 Inside that dir, a `bin/postgres` binary should be present.
 `DEFAULT_PG_VERSION`: The version of Postgres to use, This is used to construct full path to the postgres binaries.
-Format is 2-digit major version nubmer, i.e. `DEFAULT_PG_VERSION="14"`.
+Format is 2-digit major version number, i.e. `DEFAULT_PG_VERSION="14"`.
 Alternatively,
 you can use `--pg-version` argument.
 `TEST_OUTPUT`: Set the directory where test state and test output files should go.
-`TEST_SHARED_FIXTURES`: Try to re-use a single pageserver for all the tests.
+`TEST_SHARED_FIXTURES`: Try to reuse a single pageserver for all the tests.
 `NEON_PAGESERVER_OVERRIDES`: add a `;`-separated set of configs that will be passed as `RUST_LOG`: logging configuration to pass into Neon CLI